johanschalkkoen/ourlife-app/README.md

 The Node.js API server (server.js) with live reloading.

 9. Access the Site
-Open a browser and navigate to https://ourlife.work.gd (SSL-enabled) or http://159.223.3.108:8080 (direct, non-SSL).
+Visit https://ourlife.work.gd (SSL-enabled) or http://159.223.3.108:8080 (direct, non-SSL).
 Notes

-Ensure port 80 and 443 are open in your firewall for Nginx:sudo ufw allow 80 sudo ufw allow 443
+Ensure ports 80 and 443 are open:sudo ufw allow 80
+sudo ufw allow 443

-The Nginx configuration proxies requests to http://159.223.3.108:8080.
-Update proxy_pass if using a different IP or port.
+Update proxy_pass in the Nginx config if using a different IP or port.
-The commented return 301 in the port 80 block suggests HTTP-to-HTTPS redirection is disabled.
-Uncomment it to enforce HTTPS after testing.
+Uncomment return 301 in the port 80 block to enforce HTTPS in production.
-Renew Let’s Encrypt certificates automatically by setting up a cron job:sudo crontab -e
+Set up automatic certificate renewal:sudo crontab -e

 Add: 0 0 * * * certbot renew --quiet